 If you’re on the hunt for a new intranet for your organisation, you’ve likely experienced how truly complex the search can be.

 There are options of on premise or in the cloud, features to compare and integrations to consider - among the many things to consider for your intranet to be successful.
 But one of the single biggest deciding factors of whether your implementation will be a success or not is your choice of intranet platform providers.

-Here are the six essential factors to consider when making your choice.
+Here are the six essential best practices to consider when making your choice.

 1. Track Record